 In conjunction with Kolaj Institute, A’ the Airts will host a series of Collage Community Nights that are free and open to everyone.

 People of all ages are welcome to come, meet the artists in residence, make collage, and discover this remarkable medium.
 Kolaj Institute is bringing groups of international collage artists to Sanquhar to explore the region and to make art in response to what they discover.
-The artwork made about Sanquhar will travel to New Orleans, Louisiana where it will be exhibited and included in an upcoming book about Sanquhar.
+The artwork made about Sanquhar contributes to books and exhibitions produced by Kolaj Institute.

 Community Collage Nights are free & open to everyone.

-During the residencies, artists will be presented with a number of projects in which Kolaj Institute is currently engaged and be invited to make artwork that contributes to those projects.
-These include a book and exhibition of collage about Sanquhar that demonstrates how artists approach and make art about place; and a book of folklore that demonstrates the role artists can play in its discovery, documentation, and transmission.
 Artists will make one artwork during the residency which demonstrates their approach to the project.
 After the Residency, artists will be invited to submit 3-5 additional collages and a statement.
-Some of the artwork submitted will be exhibited at Kolaj Fest New Orleans in 2024 which artists will be invited to attend and speak about.
+Some of the artwork submitted will be exhibited at Kolaj Fest New Orleans in 2025 which artists will be invited to attend and speak about.